denaweiss5/chicago-102620-mod-3-practice-challenge/README.md

     - Will respond with the updated dancer object if successful
 - DELETE `/dancers/[:id]`
     - Responds with nothing, so nothing
+- POST `/feedback`
+    - Responds with the feedback if it posted successfully

 ## Core Deliverables